TimoHenderson/wk2_d3_lab_coffee_shop/README.md

 # Coffee Shop

-A set of objects for running a coffee shop.
+A set of classes for running a coffee shop.
 Written using Test Driven Development